chrisdruidman/eve-trading-assistant/README.md

 ## EVE Jita AI Trader — Monorepo (Docs-Only Bootstrap)

 This repository bootstraps a monorepo for a web app that suggests profitable market orders in EVE Online, focusing initially on the main trade hub (Jita, The Forge).
-This commit intentionally contains documentation only.
-No application code exists yet.
+The repository now includes monorepo scaffolding and minimal TypeScript packages; core application logic is not implemented yet.

 The app will leverage EVE's ESI API with strict adherence to best practices, including proper user agent identification, error-limit handling, and cache-aware data fetching.
 Refer to the ESI best practices documentation: [ESI Best Practices](https://developers.eveonline.com/docs/services/esi/best-practices/).

 ### Status

--   Documentation only.
-Ready for AI agents to begin implementation in phases.
+- Monorepo scaffolding in place (npm workspaces, TypeScript base config, lint/format, tests, CI).
+[T-01] complete; ready to start [T-02] (ESI client + cache layer).

 ## Scope and Principles

 - Suggest market orders within a specified budget to maximize expected profit.
 - Initial scope limited to Jita (system 30000142 in The Forge region 10000002) for simplicity and performance.
 - Read-only interaction with the ESI API; no in-game automation of order placement.
 - SQLite is the initial data store.
 Future upgrades can introduce alternative databases via adapters.
 - Strict compliance with third-party API etiquette: caching, backoff, and error-limit respect.

 ## Monorepo Overview